waku-org/docs.waku.org/docs/guides/js-waku/message-encryption.md

 ---
-title: Encrypt and Decrypt Your Waku Messages
+title: Encrypt, Decrypt, and Sign Your Messages
 hide_table_of_contents: true
 ---

-This guide provides detailed steps to use the [@waku/message-encryption](https://www.npmjs.com/package/@waku/message-encryption) package to encrypt and decrypt your messages using [Waku message payload encryption](/learn/glossary#waku-message-payload-encryption) methods.
+This guide provides detailed steps to use the [@waku/message-encryption](https://www.npmjs.com/package/@waku/message-encryption) package to encrypt, decrypt, and sign your messages using [Waku message payload encryption](/learn/glossary#waku-message-payload-encryption) methods.

 :::info
 Waku lacks protocol-level message encryption because it does not know the communication parties.
 This design choice enhances Waku's encryption flexibility, encouraging developers to freely use custom protocols or [Waku message payload encryption](/learn/glossary#waku-message-payload-encryption) methods.